 - Simple and straightforward videos can be very powerful, too — check out 2015 Jury Prize Winner Brian Fuller’s video on “What China Means To Me.”

-If you are submitting a video that is mostly in Mandarin — whether you’re a beginning Mandarin speaker or a native speaker, you must make sure you subtitle all your non-English portions — not all of our judges are fluent in Mandarin, and your video will likely be viewed around the world (which many may not speak Chinese).
+- lTIP FOR MANDARIN-LANGUAGE VIDEOS:If you are submitting a video that is mostly in Mandarin — whether you’re a beginning Mandarin speaker or a native speaker, you must make sure you subtitle all your non-English portions — not all of our judges are fluent in Mandarin, AND your video will likely be viewed around the world (which many may not speak Chinese).

 5. HOW TO MAKE GREAT VIDEO

 - See also our Video Making Toolkit & Resources Page for a list of free music, rap, and filmmaking resources and tips, including iPhone shooting & editing tips.

 - See the video planning guide to learn how to produce a great contest video.

 After pre-registering you (and your teammate, if any), your next steps as an ENTRANT will be: